-Check that the sealant fully contacts the roof panel's surface and that it is completely fitted into the panel corners and around the seams.
-Check that the 1/8" end of the sealant is correctly folded around the roof panel's edge on the male seam.
+Use the 30 1/2" long pad of endlap sealant to fit around the roof panel seams as shown.
+Check that the 1/8" ends of the sealant are correctly folded around the roof panel's edges.
 Excess sealant in the roof panel seams will cause difficult panel assembly.
 Remove any excess sealant.

 After the sealant is correctly positioned, uniformly press the sealant against the roof panel's surface to assure adhesion.
 Do not use excess pressure which can thin the sealant.